-While the cauliflower is steaming I prep the squash.
+While the cauliflower is steaming, I prep the squash.
 Feel free to use bell peppers or any other “container” if you’re not into squash.

-Then while the squash is steaming I prepare the other ingredients.
-Take note: if you save your steaming water and let cool to room temperature, it is wonderful to use to nourish your plants indoors and out.
+Then while the squash is steaming, I prepare the other ingredients.
+Take note: if you save your steaming water and let cool to room temperature.
+It is wonderful to use to nourish your plants indoors and out.
 Pets love it too!

 I like to make the most of all the parts of a plant too.
-The green onions for these potatoless twice baked potatoes is chopped to use it all.
+The green onions for these potatoless twice baked potatoes are chopped to use it all.
 Top for toppings, bottom for filling, and compost the ends…or root them in a sunny window and replant them.
 They’ll grow anew!

-Fold in the rest and begin to get your appetite game on because these are gonna be soooo good!
+Next, fold in the rest and begin to get your appetite game on because these are gonna be soooo good!

 Fill up the squash, top with cheese, and bake until browned and bubbly.
 Easy!

-My kids love these potatoless twice baked potatoes because they not only taste good, but are fun to make.
+My kids love these potatoless twice baked potatoes because they not only taste good but are fun to make.
 Who can pass up bacon drippings drizzled over top? mmm… Before you think I’m also nuts for using that, do know that healthy fats from healthily prepared food help create a protective lining to your gut and feed your brain.

 My hope that is that much like my DIY projects that you will be willing to give foods a try.
 You can ask my mother – she always said I was THE PICKIEST EATER on the planet.
 It’s amazing what information can do.

 Time for some fun!
 I so eagerly want to encourage you to give the recipes I share a try.
 To do that I’m giving away a set of my ticking pot holders (trivets) and a #trashure campfire mug from my online store to one of you.